Nevada's DUI laws prohibit driving or being in actual physical control of a vehicle:

 A DUI offender who causes the death of another person could also face vehicular manslaughter charges in Nevada.

 A second-time DUI offender can apply with the court to participate in a treatment program prior to sentencing.
 If accepted, the driver's sentence is suspended for three years to allow the driver time to complete treatment.
-Also, these drivers qualify to get their license back in half the time.
+Also, these drivers qualify to get their licenses back in half the time.

 To be eligible, a driver must: